Backcountry Guides' Favorite Backpacks | Pro Choices and Reviews

 STASH 30

-Zipper back panel access (except Stash 20), option to carry ice axes, skis or snowboards, fleece goggle pocket, dehumidification holes and the most importantly anti-freeze Stash hydration sleeve, with another sleeve that can be fitted with a BC link
+Features include zipper back panel access (except for the Stash 20), options for carrying ice axes, skis, and snowboards, a fleece goggle pocket, dehumidifying holes, and most importantly, an anti-freeze Stash hydration sleeve, with a sleeve on the other sidea BC Link.for mounting

 [Profile]

-He traveled to Austria in search of skiing techniques and lived in Tyrol for 15 years.
-He is a ski instructor and guide.
-When skiing, he is particular about leaning outward according to the situation, the quality of his switching depending on the situation, and thoroughly sticking to the foul line on the slope.
+Seeking skiing techniques, he moved to Austria and lived in Tyrol for 15 years.
+He is both a ski instructor and guide.
+In skiing, he is meticulous about outward leaning posture and the quality of transitions depending on the situation, and about the foul line on slopes.

 http://bcglide.com/